 Preventing fire hazards is city-wide goal, and new buildings often require additional space for construction.
 Additionally, nearby fire hazards and explosive fuel may require safe demolition of nearby structures—so demolition may be performed as to remove future safety issues.
 Similarly, if asbestos is located within a structure’s foundation, interior demolition may be required to clear dangerous debris.

 There are many steps that must be followed before any type of building demolition can begin.
 Any asbestos testing and abatement must be completed along with removing any other hazardous or regulated materials.
 Most cities and towns require permits for demolition projects as well as notifying neighbors and utility companies.

-There are times where animals like mice, raccoons or bats need to be removed.
-Lastly, the site-specific safety and work plans must be created.
+There are times when animals like mice, raccoons, or bats need to be removed.
+Lastly, site-specific safety and work plans must be created.
 Regardless of the project, safety comes first.
-There is always certified personnel on site to enforce safety and precaution.
+There is always certified personnel on-site to enforce safety and precaution.

 If there is asbestos found in the home or building, the abatement process can take anywhere from a few hours to a few days.
 Only after all asbestos has been removed can the demolition begin.
 There are also other Health and Safety measures that Rock Emergency experts follow throughout the entire Building Demolition procedure including:

 The professional experts at Rock Emergency Services are dedicated to every client we meet in and around the Rochester, NY area.
-We set a timeline for each project and meet or exceed the expectations as well as stay within the desired budget!
-Not only do we work within your schedule, we pay close attention to even the smallest of details and provide each and every customer with the highest quality of work!
+We set a timeline for each project, meet or exceed expectations, and stay within the desired budget!
+Not only do we work within your schedule, but we also pay close attention to even the smallest details and provide every customer with the highest quality of work!

 Rock Emergency also strives to be the most efficient not just in the work we provide, but also in the cost.
-We walk you through the entire process, and keep you informed throughout the entirety of the job.
+We walk you through the entire process and keep you informed throughout the job.
 Call Rock Emergency today for your building demolition evaluation!